 Michael B. Scherb, MD

-Fellowship-Trained: Foot and Ankle Orthopaedics, Union Memorial Hospital, Baltimore, MD
+Fellowship-Trained: Foot and Ankle Orthopedics, Union Memorial Hospital, Baltimore, MD

-Residency: Orthopaedics, Orlando Regional Medical Center, Orlando, FL
+Residency: Orthopedics, Orlando Regional Medical Center, Orlando, FL

 MD: University of Iowa College of Medicine, Iowa City, IA

 “Orthopedics is an exciting field with continual development of new treatments and technology.
 It gives me an opportunity to work with patients of all ages and perform a wide variety of procedures focused on different parts of the body.
 I enjoy the process of directly restoring function to another human being.
 I relish the continual refinement in surgical techniques and treatment methods for helping patients to a better quality of life.

 “I give my patients ample opportunity to explain their problems, concerns and hopes, encouraging them to be active participants in their care and advocate for their own best health.
 It leads to good outcomes when patients are better-educated and more active in their own healthcare decisions.
 I’m a willing listener and tenacious about identifying the cause of a problems even when it is not readily apparent.

 “Sometimes it takes a few visits to gather enough data and develop a good relationship with the patient to figure out the best way of helping them.”

 I used to visit the ER often with undiagnosed heart problems.
 During my last visit in 2004, they told me I probably wouldn’t make it another year.
 That’s when my doctor at Mason City Clinic found my mitral valve malfunction and surgically repaired it.
 I recently had my annual EKG exam and my cardiologist found no heart problems whatsoever.
 Which means I can keep raising my squash, musk melon and tomatoes.Read More